Discover opportunities months before the RFP drops

 Board meetings and strategic plans from Alameda Unified School District

-The committee meeting covered a review of SB 707 and its impact on the California Open Meeting Act regarding remote meeting conditions, confirming a preference for in-person meetings while maintaining remote flexibility.
-Furthermore, the committee reviewed the first draft of the 2024-25 Parcel Tax Program Annual Staff Report, requesting additional academic outcome data, graphical representations of student funding sources, and improved explanations of LCFF.
+The committee meeting focused on information sessions regarding legislative updates and program reporting.
+Specifically, the committee discussed the implications of the SB 707 amendment to the California Open Meeting Act and expressed a preference for in-person meetings while maintaining the option for remote participation.
+Additionally, the committee reviewed the first draft of the 2024-25 Parcel Tax Program Annual Staff Report, requesting further details on academic outcomes, graphical representations of student funding sources, and improved explanations of the Local Control Funding Formula.

 Extracted from official board minutes, strategic plans, and video transcripts.